 What are Simple, Compound and Complex Sentences?

 Whenever you want to write grammatically correct content, it is important to get your sentence formation correct.
 To understand about sentences, you should first know the three different types of sentences that English grammar allows you to write.
 They are simple, compound and complex sentences.
 There is a fourth one, compound-complex sentence, as well.
 However, once you know the first three types, you can form the fourth type correctly.
-Here is a brief overview of these sentences.
+Here is a brief overview of simple compound and complex sentences.

 The classification of sentences is based on its clause structure.
 In a simple sentence, there is only one independent clause.
 It means there is only one part that can stand on its own and give out the complete meaning.
 Simple sentences are usually used at the beginning of a paragraph or essay because they put forward points very clearly and are easy to understand.
 A simple sentence has one unit of the subject and one unit of the predicate.
 Some examples are given below:

 - Jack and Jill went up the hill.

 In the first and third examples, there is only subject (I play & the teacher), whereas, in the second example, there are two subjects (Jack and Jill).
 However, these two subjects are treated as a single unit, and it falls into the category of a simple sentence.

 The structure of a compound sentence is such that there is a minimum of two independent clauses that is connected with the help of coordinating conjunctions.
 Only one of the seven coordinating conjunctions (and, for, but, nor, yet, so, or) can be used to connect these independent clauses.
 In the absence of this conjunction, you can make use of a semi-colon.
 Some of the examples of compound sentences are:

 - I ran quickly, but I missed the bus.

 - The wife cooked, and the husband cleaned the dishes.